 This is a guest post by Diana Ecker.

-Even though we may take them for granted, virtual meetings are a dazzling concept.
+Today, we take virtual meetings for granted, but the possibilities they bring free up the world of work.
 You bring together people who are working from home, on the road for travel, or in offices around the world with just a few clicks.

-It frees you up to work with clients, contractors, and teams from anywhere at all.
+It makes it possible to work with clients, contractors, and teams from anywhere at all… even though it feels like we spend way too much time in virtual meetings!

 Even when you’re hosting virtual team meetings on a daily basis, there’s often still room to optimize.
 In this article, I’ll share 4 quick and easy tips — each one requires just a minute or two, or even less.